jwasham/docker-ghost-template/README.md

 - themes - You can add more themes here.
 Default is Casper theme.
 - index.js - It's a symlink.
 Don't edit it or remove it.

-Once the directories have been created, you are free to commit the files to version control in your clone.
-Yes, there will be Node.js artifacts (due to S3 storage package), but it's a tradeoff.

 ## How to back up your database

 0. Run "docker-compose ps" to get a list of running containers.